How to Check Data Usage on Wi-Fi Router? 8 Steps

 If it is a DD-WRT, ensure your PC is connected to establish a link between the router and firmware.

-Router firmware, such as DD-WRT, offers the capacity to monitor bandwidth utilization live and show which gadgets are using the most data.
+Router firmware, such as DD-WRT, offers the capacity to monitor bandwidth utilization and display which devices are using data, but not all router models support live monitoring or detailed device tracking.

 This will allow you to pinpoint any gadgets hoarding bandwidth.